aweymo/cs_land_4/index.md

   block: hero-2
   background_image: "/uploads/uploads/2022/tt30101897.png"
   headline: <strong><span class="light">Statement on Potentially Harmful Content</span></strong>
-  content: Paraphrasing the official statement of the Tacoma Public Library's Northwest
+  content: <br>Paraphrasing the official statement of the Tacoma Public Library's
-    Room, you will encounter offensive, oppressive, racist, and/or outdated references and representations within this exhibit.
+    Northwest Room, you will encounter offensive, oppressive, racist, and/or outdated references and representations within this exhibit.
 The material is made accessible for transparency, accountability, and education.<br><br><br>As this project is interested in how community groups are being described in historic materials, outdated and racist search terms needed to be utilized in the creation of this research.
-For example, in collecting articles for the Black community, searching "negro labor" within the parameters that were repeated for each community group (Washington and Oregon State publications, 1880-1930, sorted by relevance) yielded <strong>340</strong>
+For example, in collecting articles for the Black community, searching "negro labor" within the parameters that were repeated for each community group (Washington and Oregon State publications, 1880-1930, sorted by relevance) yielded
-    results, as opposed to "colored labor" <strong>(165)</strong> and "black labor"
+    <strong>340</strong> results, as opposed to "colored labor" <strong>(165)</strong>
-    <strong>(55)</strong>.
-That said, all of my descriptions for this community will
-    use <strong>Black</strong>, drawing description guidance from the <em>Archives for Black Lives in Philadelphia</em>.<br><br><br><br><br><a href="https://aweymo.github.io/CS.2/item.html?id=maplanguage152"
-    title="Tacoma Tidende Front Page"><strong>· </strong>Tacoma Tidende, 1897/10/30</a>
+    and "black labor" <strong>(55)</strong>.
+That said, all of my descriptions for this community will use <strong>Black</strong>, drawing description guidance from the <em>Archives for Black Lives in Philadelphia</em>.<br><br><br><br><br><a href="https://aweymo.github.io/CS.2/item.html?id=maplanguage152" title="Tacoma Tidende Front Page"><strong>· </strong>Tacoma Tidende, 1897/10/30</a>
   image:
     image: ''